ChrisSwinchatt/Redshift/ReadMe.md

 ## Description

-XGCC is a script for building a cross-compiler with GCC which targets arbitrary systems.
+Build-XGCC is a script for building a cross-compiler with GCC which targets arbitrary systems.